How to enable and use the Slack integration

 Step 5

-In the popup form, choose what shared inbox you want to create the message in.
+In the pop-up, choose the shared inbox you want to create the message in.
 You can also choose an assignee, leave it unassigned, and edit the subject line or message body if you want.
 If you are sending a Slack attachment to Front, the created Front conversation will include a Slack link that can only be accessed by users who have access to the original Slack attachment.
 Click Create to send it to Front.

 Step 6